 Although the bedrooms lack windows, the two on the second floor do possess interior windows that are high on the wall and look out over the second floor sitting room (complete with balcony) that also opens up to the living room, dining room, and kitchen below.
 It sure feels like there are exterior windows.
 And for those that like sleeping in complete darkness–you’ll love it, too.

 We occupied the second floor but I did get a chance to take a peek at the first floor bedroom before a couple settled in.
 Wow is that classy.
 The shower and tub area are so incredible.
 That’s like magazine-worthy right there.

 The first floor has glass doors as well as tall floor to ceiling windows in the dining nook.
 Everywhere you look are lovely country views.

-It’s a remarkable home!
-So cozy and warm, I have plenty more facts to share about this unique monolithic dome home in Lowell, Indiana.
-Stay tuned!
+It’s a remarkable home.
+So cozy and warm, I have plenty more facts to share about this unique monolithic dome home, Thyme for Bed, in Lowell, Indiana.
+Stay tuned.
 You don’t want to miss it.